 Rather than use the command line as described in the Perequisites for Crawling section, it is possible to start/stop and view the log files of queue servers and fetcher through the Manage Machines activity.
 This activity also is used to turn on and off the Media Updater process/processes.
-These processes are responsible for updating news feeds, and if run in a distributed mode, converting videos to mp4 format, and sending out bulk e-mail notifications about group activities.
+These processes are responsible for updating news feeds, new group and thread recommendations, trending terms and values, sending out bulk e-mail notifications about group activities, and if run in a distributed mode, converting videos to mp4 format.
 In order for Manage Machines to work, the additional requirements for this activity mentioned in the Requirements section must have been met.
 The Manage Machines activity looks like: